• Skip to primary navigation

 Step 5: Let the cake cool in the tin for 10 minutes then carefully flip it out onto a wire rack to cool completely.

-Step 7: Let the sprinkle traybake sit at room temperature until the icing has hardened then cut it into slices and enjoy!
+Step 7: Let your school cake sit at room temperature until the icing has hardened, then cut it into slices and enjoy!
 I typically cut mine into 12 squares but you can make yours as big or as small as you'd like.

 Top tips

 • Self-raising flour is key to a fluffy cake, as is using the correct tin size.
-As I explained earlier in the post, a slightly larger tin like a 9x12-inch tin will work fine but the cake will be a little thinner than what is shown in the pictures.
+As I explained earlier in the post, a slightly larger tin like a 9x12-inch tin will work fine but the cake will be slightly thinner than what is shown in the pictures.

 • Serve with warm custard for a true retro school dinner cake experience.